-This is where to stay in Mexico City for anyone who wants to stay in a cool, artsy neighborhood and a bit removed from some of the main tourist attractions.
+If you want to stay in a cool, artsy neighborhood that’s a bit removed from some of the main tourist attractions, then this is one of the best places to stay in Mexico City.
 The neighborhood is chill and laidback and unlike the rest of the city.
 You will want to shop until you drop here at the cutesy shops, dine at every cute cantina, and visit all the cultural hotspots.

 One of the biggest attractions in the area is the Frida Kahlo house where she grew up which is now a museum dedicated to Frida Kahlo!
 There’s also the Leon Trotsky museum, the colorful Mercado Coyaocan, and the Plaza de Coyaocan which is not to be missed.

 There were honestly NO hotels in Coyoacan that we would recommend any of our readers to stay in, so to keep it real we picked two of the best Airbnb option for this neighborhood!

 Our first option is more affordable and an adorable new loft in the heart of Coyoacan.
 The rooms have a modern chic decor and the only shared space at this amazing loft is the garden area and laundry.
 This is a quiet spot that is walking distance to all the best attractions in the area.